-T-Mobile beats revenue estimates on higher subscriber additions
+T-Mobile results beat on higher subscriber additions

-(Reuters) - T-Mobile US Inc on Thursday beat Wall Street estimates for quarterly revenue, as the wireless carrier added more net new phone subscribers who pay a monthly bill.
+(Reuters) - T-Mobile US Inc on Thursday beat Wall Street estimates for quarterly revenue and profit, as the wireless carrier added more net new phone subscribers who pay a monthly bill.

+Shares of the company rose nearly 2 percent to $68.01 in trading before the bell.

+The third-largest U.S. wireless carrier by subscribers is awaiting approval for its deal to buy smaller rival Sprint Corp as it strives for more scale to compete with bigger rivals such as Verizon Communications Inc and AT&T Inc.

-The third-largest U.S. mobile carrier said it added a net of about 1 million phone subscribers in the fourth quarter compared with 891,000 additions a year earlier.
+T-Mobile said it added a net of about 1 million phone subscribers in the fourth quarter compared with 891,000 additions a year earlier.
 Analysts were expecting 912,000 new subscribers, according to research firm FactSet.

+The wireless carrier said it expects to add 2.6 million to 3.6 million net new postpaid customers in 2019.

 The company’s net income fell to $640 million, or 75 cents a share, in the quarter ended Dec.31, from $2.71 billion, or $3.11 a share, a year earlier, when it recorded a big tax related one-time gain.

-Revenue rose to $11.45 billion from $10.76 billion.
-Analysts were expecting revenue of $11.39 billion, according to IBES data from Refinitiv.
+Analysts were expecting revenue of $11.39 billion and profit of 69 cents per share, according to IBES data from Refinitiv.

 Reporting by Akanksha Rana in Bengaluru and Sheila Dang in New York; Editing by Arun Koyyur